The Adventures of Bob Hope: Artists and writers

 The first four issues featured photographs of Hope on the cover; subsequent covers were illustrated.
 Owen Fitzgerald was the original artist for the series.
-He was eventually replaced by Bob Oksner, who provided the majority of the artwork for the run of the series.
-Oksner was replaced by Neal Adams for the final four issues.
+He was replaced by Bob Oksner, and Oksner was replaced by Neal Adams for the final four issues.

 There were no story credits, though some sources credit Cal Howard with writing some early scripts.
 Beginning with issue #88 (Sept.
 1964), Arnold Drake received a byline, and would go on to write most of the scripts for rest of the series run.